tomsch420/ormatic/README.md

 # Welcome to ORMatic

 ORMatic is a python package that automatically converts python dataclasses to sqlalchemy tables.
-This is done using the [imperative mapping](https://docs.sqlalchemy.org/en/20/orm/mapping_styles.html#imperative-mapping).
+This is done using the [declarative mapping](https://docs.sqlalchemy.org/en/20/orm/mapping_styles.html#imperative-mapping).

 When designing the dataclasses there are a couple of rules that need to be followed:
 - Fields that are not mapped start with an `_` (underscore).
 - The only allowed union is the `Optional[_T]` union.
-Whenever you want a union of other types, use inheritance instead.
+Whenever you want a union of other types, use common superclasses as type instead.
 - Iterables are never optional and never nested.
 If you want an optional iterable, use an empty iterable as default factory instead.
-- No multiple inheritance.
-- No forward referenced classes.
+- Superclasses that are not the first mentioned superclass are not queryable via abstract queries.
+(Polymorphic identity)

 Features:
 - Automatic conversion of dataclasses to sqlalchemy tables.
 - Automatic application of relationships.
 - Automatic generation of ORM interface.
-- ORM interface only affects your code if it is imported.
+- ORM interface never affects your existing code.

 - Support for inheritance.
 - Support for optional fields.